chriskohlbrenner/chriskohlbrenner.github.io/source/_posts/2014-05-12-caching-in-rails.markdown

 title: "caching in rails"
 date: 2014-05-12 11:11:54 -0600
 comments: true
-categories: caching cache rails memcached intro
+categories: Caching Cache Rails Memcached Intro
 ---
 <strong>Summary</strong>: caching temporarily stores data so future requests don't take as much time.
 There are multiple caching techniques that can be easily implemented in Rails applications.